SamanAtashi/Ruby-Catalog/README.md

 # Ruby Catalog
-An app for your personal catalog...
+An app for your personal catalog that can shows and stores your favourite books , music albums , games.

 ## Getting Started
 Clone the project: `https://github.com/SamanAtashi/Ruby-Catalog.git`